dagronf/DSFSparkline/README.md

 Represents the viewable settings and display.
 The current view types available are :-

-* DSFSparklineLineGraph
+* DSFSparklineLineGraphView
-* DSFSparklineBarGraph
+* DSFSparklineBarGraphView
-* DSFSparklineDotGraph
+* DSFSparklineDotGraphView

 ### Common display customizations